 Protecting our existing water supplies is an adaptation resiliency strategy that ensures continual and safe water supply.
-In South Florida, our water supply strategy is to maintain canal and groundwater levels in the system, which allows the District to manage water and ensure water supply availability during the dry season.
+In this section we'll highlight two of the Districts protection focused strategies: Salinity Control Structure and Water Conservation and Regulations.

+The District monitors and maintains canal and groundwater levels in the system to ensure water supply availability during the wet and dry seasons for all water supply demands, from public supply to ecosystem needs.
+Water resource protection rules such as Minimum Flows and Minimum Water Levels (MFL) and Restricted Allocation Areas (RAA) for several water resources in the District, including Lake Okeechobee and its tributaries, optimize canal and groundwater levels through the operation of the District's salinity control structures minimize further inland movement of saltwater along the coast.
+(The Coastal Structure priority projects in Chapter 9 discuss the importance and mechanism of salinity control in water supply management.)
+To support this management, the District develops saltwater interface maps at five-year intervals in our coastal aquifers based on salinity data from available monitor wells.
+These maps are published on the District's Website and presented in Public Workshops.
+The District also publishes chloride data and the saltwater interface maps on the Resilience Metrics Hub.

+Figure 7.
+Diagram depicting the impact of canals and structures on saltwater intrusion.

+Moreover,, the District actively promotes water

-Optimized canal and groundwater levels through the operation of the District's salinity control structures help to minimize further inland movement of saltwater along the coast.
-Additionally, the District develops maps at five-year intervals in our coastal aquifers based on salinity data from available monitor wells that track the position of the saltwater interface.
-These maps are respective reports are published at the District's Website and presented in Public Workshops.
-In addition, chloride data and the saltwater interface lines are available on the District's Resiliency Metrics Hub.
-Moreover, to maintain the health of our freshwater sources, the District controls stormwater runoff via reservoirs and Stormwater Treatment Areas (STA).
-In addition to storing water, STA's effectively treat runoff by providing a space for biological degradation of potentially harmful contaminants such as excess nitrogen and phosphorous before they have a chance to enter our water supply sources.
-Finally, the District actively promotes water conservation, recognizing the importance of conservation as a means to extend available supplies while deferring the need for more expensive alternative water supply sources.
-The District's regulatory programs are designed to promote reasonable-beneficial uses of water, while recognizing the need to protect water resources from harm.
-Restricted Allocation Areas designated by the District for a designated area are one regulatory mechanism designed to limit future uses beyond that which is already permitted to prevent harm to water resources.
+conservation to incentivize efficient use of water, and recognition that conservation can extend available supplies while deferring the need for more expensive alternative water supply sources.
+The District's regulatory programs are designed to support reasonable-beneficial uses of water, while recognizing the need to protect water resources from harm.
+Restricted Allocation Areas designated by the District are one regulatory mechanism designed to limit future uses beyond that which is already permitted to prevent harm to water resources.

-Below are examples of current District project focused on protecting existing water supplies.
+Below are examples of current District projects focused on protecting existing water supplies:

-- Salinity Control Structures: existing coastal structures, designed and built in the 1950s, are operated to maintain a pre-determined fresh water level in the canals which locally increases the freshwater levels in the aquifer further assisting with minimizing saltwater intrusion, specially during the dry season.
-Enhancements to Coastal Structures, as proposed in these plan, will enhance operational capacity and flexibility to futher protect water supply sources into the future. - STA: STA1-W STAs are a very effective way to reduce nutrient loading into the Water Conservation Areas (WCAs).
-Since the late 90's, STA1 has reduced phosphorous concentrations by up to 70%.
-STAs also provide a natural habitat for native flora and fauna in addition to many recreational opportunities. - Water Conservation: the District has many programs, partnerships, and materials dedicated to promoting water conservation across all use classes and sources.
-These programs range from demand reducing strategies like Florida Friendly Landscaping to the commercially focused Florida Water Star.
+- Salinity Control Structures: Coastal Structure Enhancements The existing coastal structures were designed and built in the 1950s and are operated to maintain a pre-determined freshwater level in the canals, which locally increases the freshwater levels in the aquifer further assisting with minimizing saltwater intrusion, especially during the dry season.
+Enhancements to Coastal Structures, as proposed in this plan, will improve operational capacity and flexibility to further protect water supply sources into the future. - Water Conservation: The District has many programs, partnerships, and materials dedicated to promoting water conservation across all use classes and sources.
+These programs range from demand-reducing strategies like Florida Friendly Landscaping to the commercially focused Florida Water Star.
 These and other District conservation programs incentivize users to be intentional about water consumption by providing grants, rebates, and other funding sources, as well as guidance and conservation information.
-Reduction in per-capita consumption have been observed in several regions in South Florida, as a resulut of Water Conservation efforts being advanced by the District, Utilities and Local Governments.
+Reductions in per-capita consumption have been observed in several regions in South Florida as a result of water conservation efforts being advanced by the District, utilities and local governments.